wuyenlin/federated-learning/README.md

 In order to answer these questions, we adjusted the algorithm called *FederatedAveraging* that is introduced in the original paper.
 A series of 3 experiments are carried out to demonstrate its robustness to unbalanced and IID data distributions, as well as the ability to reduce the rounds of communication needed to train a deep network on decentralized data by orders of magnitude.

-We start by replicating the results of the paper given the existing code in [GitHub](https://github.com/shaoxiongji/federated-learning).
+We start by replicating the results of the paper given the existing code from  [shaoxiongji](https://github.com/shaoxiongji/federated-learning).
 These results are presented in *Replication* on HackMD.
 Next, we will present and discuss the results of the 3 questions presented above in Section *Uneven Distribution*, *Weighted Uneven Distribution* and *Noise robustness*.

 ## References